whitneyburton/portfolios/students/1610-back/marisa-burton/template.markdown

 In my first module, I paired a lot with upper-module students, and try to the best of my ability help my fellow cohort students with their programming problems.

-I also participate in the Armstrong and Golick possees, and have developed a good relationship with my mentor and Module 2 students when it comes to pairing.
+I also participate in the Armstrong and Golick possees, and have developed a good relationship with my mentor who I meet with weekly to two times a week.

 ------------------